Written by: Gerald G. Githinji | Monitoring and Evaluation Officer – NAISHI Project

 Lack of knowledge sometimes cripples our judgment culminating to poor decisions.
 Sometimes it brings fear.
 Ivy was not excited by this pregnancy, even slightly.
 She had no idea how to ensure that her child would be HIV negative.
 While attending her monthly clinic visits she had heard several Prevention of Mother to Child Transmission of HIV (PMTCT) messages shared during health talks and support group meetings at the Wingemi Health Centre in Mwingi but she was sceptical.
 She did not want to bury another child.

 “I am glad the Clinician was there that day,” Said Ivy.
 She received counselling from the clinician at Wingemi Health Centre, Douglas Muniu.
-She was assured that if she followed the doctor’s instructions to the letter, her unborn baby would be HIV free.
+She was assured that if she followed the treatment instructions to the letter, her unborn baby would be HIV free.
 She adhered to her clinic days, taking her drugs as advised, and absorbing every bit of information she received at the clinic.
-Ivy and the Clinician developed a doctor-patient relationship where she had complete trust and confidence in him.
+Ivy and the Clinician developed a health service provider-patient relationship where she had complete trust and confidence in him.

 Ivy’s expected day of delivery was fast approaching.
 She had already made her decision – a decision that would make her go against the grain.